bbgit/bbgit.github.io/README.md

-### Conditions as of May 5, 2025 at 9:35:24 AM CDT
+### Conditions as of May 5, 2025 at 9:40:44 AM CDT

 Temperature: 53.00 &deg;F

 Feels like: 53.00 &deg;F

-Humidity: 87%
+Humidity: 86%

-Wind Direction: SE
+Wind Direction: E

-Windspeed: 4.0 mph
+Windspeed: 1.1 mph

-Wind Gust: 6.7 mph
+Wind Gust: 1.6 mph

 ---